Why It Works

 This is a simple recipe, the only caveat being that you need to deep-fry the shrimp.
 But it's not really an ordeal.
 Shrimp frying lasts three, five minutes, tops, even for shrimp that are quite large.

-This Cantonese recipe has you tossing the deep-fried shrimp with minced garlic, green onions, and red chili pepper flakes, all of which you have browned with a bit of oil.
+This Cantonese recipe has you tossing the deep-fried shrimp with minced garlic, green onions, and red chile pepper flakes, all of which you have browned with a bit of oil.
 The garlic and green onions cling to the just-fried shrimp.
 Sprinkle salt, pepper, and whatever other spices you like.
 The seasonings will stick pretty well to the shells, which are coated in a little egg and cornstarch or flour, but whatever does not cling to the shrimp will be fun to grab from the platter.

 If you want to continue in a Chinese vein, you can add things like five-spice powder or ground Sichuan peppercorn.
 Or, you can sprinkle on Old Bay and smoked paprika.